 Fears approximately livestock slaughter have reached this sort of pitch that some Indians – including a ruling party MLA and previous Union minister – consider that the devastating monsoon floods in Kerala turned into divine retribution for the Malayali love of pork fry.
 Yet, a reality in Kolkata is markedly special from the information.
 The metropolis has a rich food culture, many strands of which have constantly revolved around red meat.
 And till now, this remains mostly unaffected through occasions in many other elements of India.

-Zam commenced out in a dingy lane in Entally, a Central Kolkata neighborhood made well-known for being the region in which Mother Teresa commenced her paintings.
+Zam commenced out in a dingy lane in Entally; a Central Kolkata neighborhood made well-known for being the region where Mother Teresa commenced her paintings.
 In a city famend for its mutton biryani, the eating place has carved a gap, imparting Kolkata’s satisfactory beef version of the dish.
-In May, but, Zam Zam decided to open a glitzy new branch near one of the metropolis’s biggest junctions at Park Circus, a sworn statement now not most effective to the pull of red meat inside the city but its recognition with non-conventional red meat eaters.
+In May but Zam Zam decided to open a glitzy new branch near one of the metropolis’s biggest junctions at Park Circus, a sworn statement now not most effective to the pull of red meat inside the city recognition with non-conventional red meat-eaters.
 “We desired to extend our patron base,” said Shah Babar, manager at the new branch and a nephew of the founder.
 “We get office goers, families [and] girls in this branch.
 People who could not [generally] come to dine at our Entally place”.